 The National Business Association (NBA) is a not-for-profit association, committed to assisting entrepreneurs and small business owners in all stages of their business.
 For 40 years the NBA has served business owners by supplying updated benefits, resource materials, tools, and support programs that help them achieve their goals.

 To cultivate successful small businesses by connecting them to reliable resources and tools that meet their needs.

-Become an indispensable resource for the self-employed, small business owners and aspiring entrepreneurs.
+Become an indispensable resource for the self-employed, small business owners, and aspiring entrepreneurs.

 Our Core Values

-There are 5 core values we stand by and that we believe define who we are as an association, each one of our core values represent an important aspect of what we value and how we manage the association.
+There are 5 core values we stand by and that we believe define who we are as an association, each one of our core values represents an important aspect of what we value and how we manage the association.
 We want our care to be reflected through our work.